avabellaw/shark-quiz/readme.md

 ### Project Goals

 I will be creating an online quiz on shark facts.
 My target audience will be anyone who loves sharks (such as my partner).
-This will likely include all ages particulary younger audiences.
+This will likely include all ages particularly younger audiences.

 The questions will be in a randomized order and only 50% of the questions will be shown at a time.
 The answers for each question will also have a randomized order.